 Leveraging AI to support safety goals.
 United Airlines has incorporated machine learning into its ETQ Reliance quality workflow.
 Utilizing extensive quality and safety data collected in its SMS, it developed several predictive models to match, improve and standardize analyst processing.
 Leveraging the predictive qualities of machine learning, the airline’s 24/7 operations remain uninterrupted by processes needed to deal with data flagged as questionable.

-In a news cycle often driven by disasters, tragedies, and bad news, it’s nice to hear of those individuals and companies rising to the challenge and doing good.
+In a news cycle often driven by disasters, tragedies, and bad news, it’s nice to hear of quality leaders and companies rising to the challenge and doing good.
 Our customer United Airlines is one of those companies, because it has demonstrated that it’s not afraid of leading the way.